pmean/build-website/text/99/grants.md

 There are other things you can and should do beyond reading the grant guidelines.
 Many granting agencies have a program official who is available to discuss your proposal.
-Take advantage of this person\'s expertise.
+Take advantage of this person's expertise.

-You should also visit the granting agency\'s web site.
+You should also visit the granting agency's web site.
 Look for a mission statement and try to show how your grant will help that agency achieve its mission.
 For example the mission statement for NIOSH (National Institute for Occupational Safety and Health:
-[www.cdc.gov/niosh](http://www.cdc.gov/niosh)) is: *Delivering on the Nation\'s promise: Safety and health at work for all people through research and prevention.* If you are applying for a NIOSH grant, be sure to adress any aspects of your work that relate to safety, health, work, and prevention.
+[www.cdc.gov/niosh](http://www.cdc.gov/niosh)) is: *Delivering on the Nation's promise: Safety and health at work for all people through research and prevention.* If you are applying for a NIOSH grant, be sure to adress any aspects of your work that relate to safety, health, work, and prevention.